Kynlos/LARK-Web/docs/API_MIGRATION.md

 # API Migration Guide

-This guide explains how to transition from the mock file system to a real backend API implementation.
+This guide explains how to transition from the mock file system to a real backend API implementation and integrate with AI services.

 ## Current Mock Implementation